It all starts from physics

-For instance, suppose one is given a data set comprised of many input variables.
-The first thing one would like to understand is how such features were related to each other.
+For instance, suppose you have a data set comprised of many input variables.
+The first thing you would like to understand is how such features relate to each other.

-What if a pair of features is not correlated at all?
+What if a pair of features has no relations at all?
 Does it mean that there isn’t any relationship between them?
 Certainly not!
-In order to assess the existence of a non-linear dependence, one can rely upon the mutual information.
+In order to assess the existence of a non-linear dependence, you can rely upon the mutual information.

-If all this sounds too abstract, let’s see how one can compute the mutual information (MI) matrix in Python.
+Let’s see how you can compute the mutual information (MI) matrix in Python.

 Like the correlation matrix, the MI matrix contains all pairwise mutual information values between the input variables.